kyledecot/vindetta/README.md

     vindetta [global options] command [command options] [arguments...]

 VERSION
-    0.16.0
+    0.22.0

 GLOBAL OPTIONS
     --help    - Show this message
     --version - Display the program version

 COMMANDS
     decode, d   - Decodes a VIN
-    generate, g      - Generates a random VIN help             - Shows a list of commands or help for one command transliterate, t - Transliterates a VIN character validate, v      - Validates a VIN
+    generate, g - Generates a random VIN help        - Shows a list of commands or help for one command validate, v - Validates a VIN
 ```

 ## Development